jbahamon/ctm-frog/Readme.md

 **Leap Slash**: F, D, DF + a/b/c (Standing).

 Frog jumps over the enemy and stabs downwards.
 The horizontal range of the jump depends on the button pressed.
-	You can press any attack button during the jump sequence to make Frog stab right away.

 **Water**: D, DB, B + a/b/c (Standing/Air).

 A standard, slow, projectile.
 The bubble's movement and final position changes depending on the button pressed.

 **Line Slash**: D, DF, F + a/b/c (Air).

 Frog stops in the air and flies forwards, stabbing the enemy.

 Supers